microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Reset-EntraBetaStrongAuthenticationMethodByUpn.md

 ## Synopsis

-Resets the strong authentication method by using a user principal name.
+Resets the strong authentication method using the User Principal Name (UPN).

 ## Syntax